This is in continuation with the digital immortality post published here.

 The above model is a unified model with no redundancy.
 It can be observed that the brain stores data with zero duplicates, as it would be inefficient to look for the same information in two different places.
 The model selects all unique inputs from the sensory organs and creates a hierarchical model that is formed at different hashing levels for quick, efficient data retrieval.

 We would like feedback from readers, as this article is an attempt to connect dots on human brain functions.
 It requires views and suggestions that help eliminate the gaps in understanding brain processes.
-When we have an adequate understanding, it will be possible to move a digital immortality project to fruition.
+When we have an adequate understanding, it will be possible to move a working Avatar mind to fruition.